AeroMAPS/AeroMAPS/README.rst

 ====

 AeroMAPS is a framework for performing Multidisciplinary Assessment of Prospective Scenarios for air transport.
-It is intended to become a sectoral Integrated Assessment Model (IAM) taking into account technological, sociological, economical and other considerations.
+It is intended to become a sectoral Integrated Assessment Model (IAM) taking into account technological, environmental, sociological, economic and other considerations.
 It aims to assess the sustainability of simulated air transport transition scenarios on multiple criteria.

-More details can be found in the `documentation <https://test-cast-doc.readthedocs.io/en/latest/>`_.
+More details can be found in the `documentation <https://aeromaps.github.io/AeroMAPS/>`_.

 Quick start